UniCredit CEO confirms Bank of Italy's loan audit

 He did not give other details as he was leaving a meeting of the Italian banking association’ steering committee.

-On Tuesday, banking sources said the Bank of Italy was combing the loan portfolios of Intesa Sanpaolo (ISP.MI) and UniCredit in its push to tidy their balance sheets ahead of a sector check up by the European Central Bank next year.

-Reporting by Stefano Bernabei, writing by Valentina Za; Editing by Lisa Jucca
+On Tuesday, banking sources said the Bank of Italy was combing the loan portfolios of Intesa Sanpaolo and UniCredit in its push to tidy their balance sheets ahead of a sector check up by the European Central Bank next year.
+(Reporting by Stefano Bernabei, writing by Valentina Za; Editing by Lisa Jucca)